hoppersroppers/training/Core/1.IntroductionToHacking/2-SiteIntro/1-Notes.md

 # Site Introduction
 ## Why Security?

 Computer security is the shield of the modern age.
 Without the constant battle on the frontlines between the people who want to see technology used for good and the people who want to use it for their own gain, or worse, to limit the rights and freedoms of others, the progress that occurs in the real world because of technology would be dramatically slowed.
-Security allows trust in technology, which leads to adoption, which leads to progress.
-The more people able to help out with that fight, the faster we can move as a society, and less things will get broken on the way.
+Security allows trust in technology, which leads to adoption, which leads to progress in one direction, or another.
+The more people able to help out with that fight, the faster we can move as a society, and less things will get broken and less people will be hurt on the way.
 That’s why this site exists, and hopefully, if you’re here for the right reasons, you’ll be able to jump into the fight with the tools you need to succeed.

-This site is here to provide a framework to walk you through ...
+(A. Framework Explanation) This site is here to provide a framework to walk you through ...
+(Framework Explanation)

-Surrounding this site is a community to help you and provide guidance...
+(B. Community Explanation) Surrounding this site is a community to help you and provide guidance...

 Good luck.